oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # Document History
 {: numbered="false"}
 [[ To be removed from final specification ]]
-* Remove contradiction in "request_details" description and simpliffy normative langugage [Clarify claim usage](https://github.com/oauth-wg/oauth-transaction-tokens/issues/228).
+* Remove contradiction in "request_details" description and simplify normative langugage [Clarify claim usage](https://github.com/oauth-wg/oauth-transaction-tokens/issues/228).

 ## Since Draft 06
 {:numbered="false"}
 * Consistency in terms of expectations of input token (https://github.com/oauth-wg/oauth-transaction-tokens/issues/224)
-* Replace StringOrURI with string [Relace StringOrURI with String](https://github.com/oauth-wg/oauth-transaction-tokens/issues/195)
+* Replace StringOrURI with string [Replace StringOrURI with String](https://github.com/oauth-wg/oauth-transaction-tokens/issues/195)
 * Include token theft as a threat to be mitigated [Consider information disclosure as a benefit](https://github.com/oauth-wg/oauth-transaction-tokens/issues/207)
 * Remove definition of Authorization Context [Be more specific on Authorization Context](https://github.com/oauth-wg/oauth-transaction-tokens/issues/192)
 * Clarify text on use of empty parameter: https://github.com/oauth-wg/oauth-transaction-tokens/issues/235